General Information

 Live audition material should include five pieces of contrasting styles, languages, and periods.
 These selections may be the same or different works from the prescreening recording.
 Of the five selections, prepare at least two Baroque selections (including one aria by J.S.
 Bach) and a third selection written prior to 1700.
 All works should be chosen from the same reportorial categories as above and performed from memory.
 Applicants will be asked to demonstrate sight-reading ability and other essential musical skills.

-Auditions will be held Tuesday AND Wednesday, Feb.
-20 AND 21, 2024.
+Auditions will be held on Tuesday & Wednesday, Feb.
+18 & 19, 2025 (Early Music Voice applicants are required to attend BOTH days).
 Please see Audition Week section above for the latest information.

 Woodwinds